 What is the difference between mental health and mental illness?
-Mental health refers to our emotional and psychological state, our social well–being and how we feel about ourselves and interact with others.
+The former refers to our emotional and psychological state, our social well–being and how we feel about ourselves and interact with others.
 Mental health is not the same as mental illness, although poor mental health can lead to mental and physical illnesses.

 When we have good mental health, we are resilient, can handle life’s challenges and stresses, have meaningful relationships and make sound decisions.
-Mental health, like physical health, is important at every stage of life, from childhood and adolescence through adulthood and old age.
+Being mentally healthy, like being physically healthy, is important at every stage of life, from childhood and adolescence through adulthood and old age.

 Being mentally healthy is influenced by life experiences, relationships with others, physical health and one’s environment.
 Just as people may experience physical problems over the course of their lives, they may also experience emotional or mental health problems that affect their thinking, mood and behaviors.
 This does not necessarily mean that a person who is going through a difficult time and is experiencing poor mental health has a mental illness.
 Feeling miserable and socially isolated are red flags that one’s mental health needs attention.